iRedlon/jparty/documentation/overview.md

 - For example: within the "Science" category type, we have an array of categories including one called "Solar System".
 Within "Solar System" we have an array of clues including one of difficulty=1 (easiest) which is "The Earth orbits around this star"
 - The trivia game generation process consists of randomly selecting categories from mongo using queries based on the given settings for the requesting session

+## Buzz Tossup
+- A new feature in jparty is a catchup mechanic intended to handle "buzz tossups" in a more even way
+- A "buzz tossup" is a situation where multiple people buzz in for a clue at around the same moment.
+In a real trivia competition, it's just a matter of speed but there's no guarantee in network speed between different player devices.
+Thus we shouldn't give the buzz to the first player that the server hears from
+- The solution is to add a small delay (less than a second) when the initial player buzzes in, creating a window where other players may still buzz in.
+Once this window closes, the buzz is granted to a player based on a weighted random selection
+- This weight representing win likelihood is the crux of the catchup mechanic.
+All players start with an equal weight of 1.
+Winning a buzz tossup halves a player's weight, while lossing a buzz tossup doubles their weight.
+Thus everyone should win around the same number of buzz tossups
+- This delay is somewhat annoying in that it's not as responsive as other user inputs in the game.
+I think it's a neccessary evil though, so to lessen the blow: the delay timer for each clue is divided by its clue dificulty.
+That is to say that a very easy clue will use the full 750ms, while a very difficult one will only have a 150ms delay
+- This is because easier clues are more likely to result in a buzz tossup where multiple players know the answer

 ## [Clue Decisions](../server/api-requests/clue-decision.ts)
 - It's ChatGPT.
 In other words, it's an OpenAI assistant whose job is to evaluate player clue responses
 - Its reply must be: "correct", "incorrect", or "needs more detail"